LukiRage/LukiRage/README.md

 - 🎓 Graduated in Engineering
 - 🧠 Passionate about Artificial Intelligence
 - 🌱 Currently learning R and honing skills in AI
-- 💻 Proficient in C#, SQL, MongoDB, JavaScript, HTML5, CSS
+- 💻 Proficient in C#, Python, JavaScript, HTML5, CSS, SQL, MongoDB
+- 🛠️ Familiar with SOLID principles and other best practices for clean code
 - 🐳 Familiar with Docker
+- 🤝 Familiar with Java
 - 🚀 Actively seeking opportunities to apply and enhance my skills

 ## Projects